annaraysk/Jquery-based-automated-instagram-unfollower/README.md

 I dont know how to simulate scroll on a div element, if anyone can do that let me know.
 So, prerequisite will be that you scroll over list and get ready the list.

+This script is for someone who repeats now and then `tere me kis baat ka attitude hai bhai`, but also lazy to do five minute job, but interested to invest 3 to 4 hours automating same shit.

 ## Usage
 - Open instagram and Login, head over to your profile.
 - then use inspect element option to open developer panel.